Celebrating Student Scholarship, Research, and Creative Activity

-The University of Central Oklahoma's College of Liberal Arts annual symposium will be held April 3, 2019, offering students the opportunity to present their exemplary writing and research and to participate in other academic and creative activities.
+The University of Central Oklahoma's College of Liberal Arts Annual Student Symposium will be held on April 1, 2020, from 9 a.m. to 3 p.m. and will offer students the opportunity to present their exemplary writing, research, and to participate in other academic and creative activities.
 Classes in the College of Liberal Arts are redirected during the event to allow students to participate and to give classmates the chance to experience the scholarly and creative work of their fellow students.

-The Liberal Arts are becoming more important every day, and in our college we teach our students to ask the right questions, to study their past and to analyze their present.
-In the Liberal Arts differ from other disciplines because our objects of study many times are not in front of us and the result of our experiments might be mere hypothesis.
-But those ideas are the starting point for UCO students to begin to understand the community they live in.
+The Liberal Arts are becoming more important every day, and in our college, we teach our students to ask the right questions, to study their past and to analyze their present.
+The Liberal Arts differ from other disciplines because our objects of study many times are not in front of us and the result of our experiments might be a mere hypothesis.
+But those ideas are the starting point for UCO students to begin to understand the community in which they live.
 The Liberal Arts and the Humanities overall have been criticized because at the end of their careers our students do not produce a finalized object with exchange value.
 However, what we teach them are intellectual and critical skills that shall have value in any career, project, or activity they decide to develop in the future.
-But above all, we hope we can help make them better citizens in an always changing world.
+But above all, we hope we can help make them better citizens in an always-changing world.

 The deadline for submissions has been extended to

 - Dean’s Office, Theresa Vaughan, firstname.lastname@example.org / X3434

 - Criminal Justice, Matt Jones, email@example.com / X5613

 - History and Geography, Michael Springer, email@example.com / X5453

 - Humanities and Philosophy, Annie Holt, firstname.lastname@example.org / X3271

 - Mass Communication, Jesse Miller, email@example.com / X5124